Discontinue your course

 Talk to someone

 To help you make an informed decision, we recommend you talk with someone before submitting a request to discontinue.
-You can get free advice and support from your faculty about your course and other study options, or discuss your reasons for discontinuing with your friends and family.
-See getting course advice or contact your faculty.
+You can speak to your family and friends about it, or get some free advice and support by requesting course advice.

 Intermission (study leave)

 If you’d like to take a break from your studies, you can apply for intermission.
-This means you can discontinue your units but you’ll keep your place in your course.
+This means you can withdraw from your units but you’ll keep your place in your course.
 See intermission (study leave) for more information.

 We have a range of support services to help you through your studies.
 You can make a counselling appointment (consultations are free and confidential) or get in touch with Career Connect for careers counselling and advice on study pathways.
 To find out more, see student support services.